 After all, most of us would walk through fire for our pets, wouldn’t we?

-One woman admitted that her drug-abusing boyfriend would dangle her cherished cat out the window in order to scare her into doing whatever he wanted.
-As reported by The Huffington Post, when she ran to a neighboring apartment to escape, he set their apartment on fire with the cat inside.
-Sadly, the beloved cat was killed in the blaze.
+One woman admitted that her drug-abusing boyfriend dangled her cherished cat out the window in order to scare her into doing whatever he wanted.
+When she ran to a neighboring apartment to escape, he set their apartment on fire with the cat inside.
+Sadly, the beloved cat died in the blaze.

-It isn’t always a direct threat.
-Many people who consider their pets to be members of the family, worry intensely over what to do with their animals if they leave their abusive homes.
-People with dogs, cats, horses, even hamsters, snakes or rats will delay leaving, or refuse to go entirely if they can’t protect their beloved furry family members.
+Abusers don’t always make direct threats.
+Many people who consider their pets to be members of the family worry intensely over what to do with their animals if they leave their abusive homes.
+People with dogs, cats, horses, even hamsters, snakes, or rats will delay leaving, or refuse to go entirely if they can’t protect their beloved furry family members.
 Those delays can be torturous, or even fatal for the victims, both human and pet.

-Emerging sometime in the mid 90s, and gaining in both popularity and numbers is a brand new kind sanctuary: Pet Friendly, Domestic Violence Abuse Shelters.
+Pet-friendly domestic violence abuse shelters Emerged sometime in the mid 90s and gained both popularity and numbers as a brand new kind sanctuary.

-Michigan, Minnesota, Los Angeles, Texas and New York, to name a few, have broken barriers with various kinds of shelters based on the needs of their communities.
-The Women’s Center of Mid-Minnesota has housed dozens of cats and dogs over decades in a six-bedroom house in Brainerd.
+Michigan, Minnesota, Los Angeles, Texas and New York, to name a few, broke barriers with various kinds of shelters based on the needs of their communities.
+The Women’s Center of Mid-Minnesota housed dozens of cats and dogs over decades in a six-bedroom house in Brainerd.

 In Los Angeles, the SPCA, as of 2014, has housed and cared for more than 330 pets since 1998, some from as far away as Florida.

-Though there are more pet friendly shelters emerging every year, it still remains that many people are forced to give their pets up to foster homes, or worse, leave them with abusive partners.
-For example, one such shelter, The Urban Resource Institute (URI) has a co-sheltering program which was able to help 43 families with dogs, cats and other small critters in the past two years, but it has also had to turn away 47 pet owners owing to lack of space.
+Though more pet-friendly shelters emerge every year, many victims still feel forced to give their pets up to foster homes–or worse, leave them with abusive partners.
+For example, one such shelter, The Urban Resource Institute (URI) has a co-sheltering program which helped 43 families with dogs, cats, and other small critters over two years.
+However, they also turned away 47 pet owners due to lack of space.

-Of the domestic violence shelters in this country, only 3 percent have the ability to house pets, but legislation has been introduced, and awareness has grown.
+Of the domestic violence shelters in this country, only 3 percent house pets.
+But legislation has been introduced, and awareness has grown.

 Improvements can be quite simple: A turf-filled yard for easy cleaning, or a dog run in an adjoining alley.

-The effect of having a beloved pet to snuggle with and knowing that they are safe can be therapeutic for victims of violence.
-It can also save lives.
-Every day in the US, 3 or more women are murdered by their husbands or boyfriends.
+Having a beloved pet to snuggle with while knowing that they are safe can be therapeutic for victims of violence.
+It also saves lives.
+Every day in the US, three or more women are murdered by their husbands or boyfriends.
 We don’t have similar numbers for household pets and livestock, but we know now that they are affected.